William-Pincombe/stats-consulting-collaboration-project/README.md

 See the `gene-plot` folder.

-Received the plot to emulate, saved as `gene_plot.pdf` in folder `gene-plot`.
+Received the plot from Karl and saved it as `gene_plot.pdf` in folder `gene-plot`.

 Write R script `gene_plot_updating.R` to create a version of the plot